 - Guidance on education, training, and employment

-- 45-day ‘reflection period' when a person cannot be removed from the UK.
+- A minimum 45-day ‘reflection period' when a person cannot be removed from the UK.
 The recovery period is intended to give the victim time to recover and escape the influence of traffickers and/or to take an informed decision on cooperating with the authorities

 - Ensuring any necessary return to the home country is safe and dignified

 The National Referral Mechanism is a statutory process and must be followed by police and other organisations (known as "first responders") who can make referrals.
 As part of this, first responders are required to notify the Home Office about any potential victims of modern slavery they encounter in England and Wales.
-Accurately completing the NRM form is sufficient to satisfy this duty.
+Accurately completing the Online NRM submission is sufficient to satisfy this duty.

 - all children who are suspected as being victims (consent is not required).
 Immediate safeguarding and support for children will be provided by local authority safeguarding teams.

 Where adults who are suspected victims do not consent to becoming part of the NRM process, a Duty to Notify submission must be made to the Home Office.
 For vulnerable adults, it may be appropriate for a social worker to make an assessment of capacity to consent to a referral.

 Once a referral has been made to the NRM process, police will contact the Salvation Army and/or other local service providers to ensure that appropriate safeguarding arrangements are put in place.